improving-minnesota/react-workshop/labs/lab-04-flux.md

 ```

-- Next is our update method using an HTTP PUT request:
+- Next, is our update method using an HTTP PUT request:

 ```javascript
 update: function (payload) {